jeremytammik/tbc/a/1890_multiple_filter.md

 -->

-### Applying Multiple Filters and PostCommand + SendKeys
+### Splits Applying Multiple Filters

-I need to come to terms with my split personality.
+I need to come to terms with the split personality recently foisted upon me.
-Meanwhile, lots going on in
+Thank God, RevitLookup now handles split regions.

-the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) and elsewhere in the world:
+Meanwhile, lots more going on in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) and elsewhere in the world: